 - creates a web interface at port 8080

-- reads the outside temperature from http://tgftp.nws.noaa.gov/data/observations/metar/decoded/EBAW.TXT (hard coded at the moment)
+- reads the outside temperature and atmospheric pressure from https://tgftp.nws.noaa.gov/data/observations/metar/stations/

-- use the outside temperature to lower the setpoint if it’s warm outside
+- use the outside temperature and atmospheric pressure to lower the setpoint if it’s warm outside

-- it’s possible to add/delete “users” and “rules” by using the web interface
+- it’s possible to add/delete/change “users”,”rules” and “configuration” by using the web interface